 Hang out with your single friends- People who are married are probably going to be busy spending time with their partner’s and they should be but for those that are not in a relationship, it is likely their schedule will be just as free as yours is!
 Invite them over and have some fun because although it may not be date night it still can be just as fun as if it was.

 Valentine’s Day can be hard for a lot of disabled people but it doesn’t have to make you bitter and be the worst day of the year.
 I understanding wanting to be with someone because sometimes I want that to but your friends and family still love you even if they aren’t a partner.
-When I get sad on Valentine’s Day what I like to remind myself of is how much free time I have on Valentine’s Day and how much money I am saving in February on flowers and chocolate that married people have to spend have to spend so much money on.
+When I get sad on Valentine’s Day what I like to remind myself of is how much free time I have on Valentine’s Day and how much money I am saving in February on flowers and chocolate that married people have to spend so much money on.
 It would be nice to receive flowers from a partner but just because you are single that doesn’t mean your day isn’t going to be good and single people just celebrate it differently.
 If you feel that way and you are disabled my I truly hope you can find some peace with it and for all my disabled friends know that you are loved even though you don’t have a partner.
 Are you disabled and single?
 What do you do on Valentine’s Day to celebrate?

 If You Liked This Post Please Be Sure To Subscribe For More Great Content Every Week!